MathDial: A Dialogue Tutoring Dataset with Rich Pedagogical Properties Grounded in Math Reasoning Problems: Abstract

 \section{Abstract}

-Although automatic dialogue tutors hold great potential in making education personalized and more accessible, research on such systems has been hampered by a lack of sufficiently large and high-quality datasets.
-However, collecting such datasets remains challenging, as recording tutoring sessions raises privacy concerns and crowdsourcing leads to insufficient data quality.
-To address this problem, we propose a framework to semi-synthetically generate such dialogues by pairing real teachers with a large language model (LLM) scaffolded to represent common student errors.
-In this paper, we describe our ongoing efforts to use this framework to collect \mathdial, a dataset of currently ca. 1.5k tutoring dialogues grounded in multi-step math word problems.
-We show that our dataset exhibits rich pedagogical properties, focusing on guiding students using sense-making questions to let them explore problems.
-Moreover, we outline that \mathdial\ and its grounding annotations can be used to finetune language models to be more effective tutors (and not just solvers) and highlight remaining challenges that need to be addressed by the research community.
-We will release our dataset publicly to foster research in this socially important area of NLP.
+While automatic dialogue tutors hold great potential in making education personalized and more accessible, research on such systems has been hampered by a lack of sufficiently large and high-quality datasets.
+Collecting such datasets remains challenging, as recording tutoring sessions raises privacy concerns and crowdsourcing leads to insufficient data quality.
+To address this, we propose a framework to generate such dialogues by pairing human teachers with a Large Language Model (LLM) prompted to represent common student errors.
+We describe how we use this framework to collect \mathdial, a dataset of 3k one-to-one teacher-student tutoring dialogues grounded in multi-step math reasoning problems.
+While models like GPT-3 are good problem solvers, they fail at tutoring because they generate factually incorrect feedback or are prone to revealing solutions to students too early.
+To overcome this, we let teachers provide learning opportunities to students by guiding them using various scaffolding questions according to a taxonomy of teacher moves.
+We demonstrate \mathdial\ and its extensive annotations can be used to finetune models to be more effective tutors (and not just solvers).
+We confirm this by automatic and human evaluation, notably in an interactive setting that measures the trade-off between student solving success and telling solutions.
+The dataset is released publicly.

 \parbox{\dimexpr\linewidth-2\fboxsep-2\fboxrule}{\url{https://github.com/eth-nlped/mathdial}}